Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 Strategy 2: Trailing Stop Losses

-Lock profits as positions move favorably.
-Reduces peak-to-trough distance automatically.
-Example: trade gains 15%.
-Set trailing stop at +10% profit level.
-Guarantees 10% profit capture even if reversal occurs.
+Trailing stop losses lock in profits as positions move favorably, reducing peak-to-trough distance automatically.
+Example: a trade gains 15%.
+Setting a trailing stop at the +10% profit level guarantees 10% profit capture even if a reversal occurs.
+As price continues to climb, the stop adjusts upward — never down — converting unrealized gains into protected floors.

 Strategy 3: Diversification

-Correlation matters more than quantity.
-Ten correlated positions offer little protection.
-Six truly uncorrelated positions provide substantial risk reduction.
-Correlation coefficient below 0.5 indicates sufficient independence.
+Holding 6–10 uncorrelated positions prevents simultaneous drawdowns.
+One sector crash does not sink the entire portfolio when independent price movements create natural hedges.
+Correlation matters more than quantity — ten correlated positions offer little protection, while six truly uncorrelated positions provide substantial risk reduction.
+A correlation coefficient below 0.5 indicates sufficient independence.

 Combined Effect